 The Király Baths were originally erected by the Ottoman Pasha around 1570, and after Buda returned to Hungarian rule in 1699, the bath was acquired by the König family, hence the name, Király (Király=König).
 The family renovated and expanded the baths with a Classicist wing, combining old and modern styles.
 Király suffered severe damage during World War II, and the last major renovation came in 1950.

 The Király Baths are co-ed all week and welcome everyone over 14.
 Admission starts at 2,900 HUF, with discounts for students and seniors.

 - With the abolition of men- and women-only bathing days, the bath now awaits both ladies and gents every day of the week.

-The Lukács Bath was established by the Knights of the Order of Saint John, who settled in the area in the 12th century with the aim of curing the sick.
+The Lukács Baths were established by the Knights of the Order of Saint John, who settled in the area in the 12th century with the aim of curing the sick.
 The Orders of Rhodes and Malta later established their own monasteries here with the same healing purpose, while the Lukács was transformed into a Turkish bath during the Ottoman occupation.
 In 1884, Fülöp Palotay purchased the building and a series of renovations began, turning this spa into a massive healing complex.
 Afterwards, this medical mecca became universally popular, proven by the numerous marble memorial plaques installed in the bath’s park, giving thanks to the institution and its medical staff in various languages.